ISalzman/ansible-oracle-java/README.md

  - Install the optional Java Cryptography Extensions (JCE).
 NOTE: This is only for JDK 8, as it is no longer required for any JDK version > 8.
  - Install for CentOS, Debian/Ubuntu, SUSE, and macOS operating systems.

+ **Attention:** As of April 2018 older versions of JDKs are no longer available publicly on the Oracle website,but you need an Oracle account to download these.
+ This role
- **Attention:** As of April 2018 older versions of JDKs are no longer available publicly on the Oracle website.
-You need an Oracle account to download these.
-This role does not support downloading roles with an Oracle account.
-This means, that you can only download the latest version of all JDKs that have not yet reached their EOL with this role!
+ does not support downloading these old JDKs. **This means, that you can only download the latest version of all JDKs that have not yet reached their EOL with this role!**

 However you can still use this role to install older versions, if you download them and provide them as pre-downloaded file or via http (just define `java_mirror` accordingly).